 What is a Novel Coronavirus?

 - A novel coronavirus is a new coronavirus that has not been previously identified.
-The virus causing coronavirus disease 2019 (COVID-19), is not the same as the coronaviruses that commonly circulate among humans and cause mild illness, like the common cold.
+The virus causing coronavirus disease (COVID-19), is not the same as the coronaviruses that commonly circulate among humans and cause milder illness, like the common cold or seasonal flu.

-- A diagnosis with coronavirus 229E, NL63, OC43, or HKU1 is not the same as a COVID-19 diagnosis.
-Patients with COVID-19 will be evaluated and cared for differently than patients with common coronavirus diagnosis
+- A diagnosis of coronavirus 229E, NL63, OC43, or HKU1 is not the same as a COVID-19 diagnosis.
+Patients with COVID-19 will be evaluated and cared for differently than patients with common coronavirus diagnoses.

 How does the virus spread?